 Leslie Wray enters her highly-anticipated third season at the helm of the UMBC women’s soccer program after guiding the Retrievers to an historic season in 2013.

-Wray, the eighth coach in program history, helped the Retrievers’ program celebrate its 25th season in her first year at the helm, completing the year with a program record five ties and leading UMBC to its first win in over a season.
+Wray was named the eighth head coach in the program’s history in January of 2012 and helped the Retrievers’ program celebrate its 25th season in her first year at the controls, completing the campaign with a program record five ties and leading UMBC to its first win in over a season.

 In her second season at Towson, the 2000 Tigers tied a school record with 10 victories and reached the America East semifinals.
 Half of TU’s losses came at the hands of teams that went to the NCAA Tournament, including 1-0 setbacks to No. 8 Hartford and No. 9 Maryland.

 In 2005, her tenacious defense produced six shutouts and allowed only 21 goals in 18 games as Towson went 8-7-3 as members of the Colonial Athletic Association.